favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> ❔ I am getting <code>error code: 1034</code></summary>

-We have received reports that the default IP provider, `cloudflare.trace`, has recently begun returning an "error code: 1034."
-The current theory is that Cloudflare’s servers may be experiencing internal problems.
-We are tracking this issue at [GitHub Issue 985](https://github.com/favonia/cloudflare-ddns/issues/985).
-If IP detection fails, the updater will simply retry later.
-You can also switch to a different IP provider.
+We have received reports of recent issues with the default IP provider, `cloudflare.trace`.
+Some users are encountering an "error code: 1034," likely due to internal problems with Cloudflare's servers.
+To work around this, please upgrade the updater to version 1.15.1 or later.
+Alternatively, you may switch to a different IP provider.

 </details>